Updated February 2026

 • Labor and delivery

-• Care for 60 days after birth
+• Care for up to 12 months after birth (in most states)

 💵